salaros/display-widgets/readme.txt

 1. The extra widget options added.

 == Changelog ==
+= 2.04 =
+* Check if user is logged in before any other checks
+* Resume use of old hook for those with widgets showing that shouldn't

 = 2.03 =
 * Default to check for widgets on wp_loaded hook
 * Added dw_callback_trigger hook to change timing of first widget sidebar check